IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

 &nbsp;
 # Topic 6 : Refactor, Build and Deployment

+By using IBM IIB/ACE transformation advisor's TADataCollector, we have analysed the current monolith IIB/ACE application.
+By following the generated report, we have made the required changes to refactor the current code, in order to achieve a microservice architecture build.
+Sample applications will be given below.

+Now the refactor code can be deployed in a microservices architecture on Redhat Openshift with CP4I (ACE + MQ) environment as per below details.

 &nbsp;
 ## Importing Asset into IBM ACE Toolkit and creating local integration server

-1. Import a project in ACE using navigation --> File -> Import -> IBM Project Interchange
+1. Import the refactored project in ACE using navigation --> File -> Import -> IBM Project Interchange

 <img src="images/HTTP1.png" >